-Nouryon actively participated in this.
-We actively participate in Cefic bodies to influence their position, in particular on energy & climate (energy-efficiency, green hydrogen), and on the EU Chemicals Strategy for Sustainability, by bringing in our views and experiences and promoting a pro-active focus of Cefic on innovation as a key means to drive climate change while remaining competitive.
-We also stepped up our engagement by taking over the Chairman position of the Cefic Advocacy Forum.
+Nouryon actively participates in Cefic bodies to influence their position, in particular on energy & climate (energy-efficiency, green hydrogen), and on the EU Chemicals Strategy for Sustainability.
+We bring our views and experiences and promote a proactive focus on innovation as a key means to drive climate change while remaining competitive.
+We stepped up our engagement by taking over the Chairman position of the Cefic Advocacy Forum.

-Our President, Technology Solutions (Board member) is member of the executive committee of Cefic.
+Our Executive Vice President Strategy and Technology Solutions and President of Europe, serves as a board member of the executive committee of the Cefic.